Freemartin: Mechanism

 In most cattle twins, the blood vessels in the chorions become interconnected, creating a shared circulation for both twins.
-If both fetuses are the same sex this is of no significance, but if they are different, male hormones pass from the male twin to the female twin.
-The male hormones (testosterone and anti-Müllerian hormone) then masculinize the female twin, and the result is a freemartin.
+If both fetuses are the same sex this is of no significance, but if they are different, male cells pass from the male twin to the female twin, where they produce hormones (testosterone and anti-Müllerian hormone) that masculinize the female twin, resulting in a freemartin.
 The degree of masculinization is greater if the fusion occurs earlier in the pregnancy – in about ten percent of cases no fusion takes place and the female remains fertile.

 The male twin is largely unaffected by the fusion, although the size of the testicles may be slightly reduced.
 Testicle size is associated with fertility, so there may be some reduction in bull fertility.
 Freemartins behave and grow in a similar way to castrated male cattle (steers).

 Diagnosis

 If suspected, a test can be done to detect the presence of the male Y-chromosomes in some circulating white blood cells of the subject.
 Genetic testing for the Y-chromosome can be performed within days of birth and can aid in the early identification of a sterile female bovine.